openstack/neutron/doc/source/devref/layer3.rst

         +--------------------------------------+------+-------------------+---------------------------------------------------------------------------------+
         | 0ba8700e-da06-4318-8fe9-00676dd994b8 |      | fa:16:3e:78:43:5b | {"subnet_id": "1a2d26fb-b733-4ab3-992e-88554a87afa6", "ip_address": "10.0.0.1"} |
         +--------------------------------------+------+-------------------+---------------------------------------------------------------------------------+

+See the `Networking Guide <http://docs.openstack.org/networking-guide/deploy-ovs-selfservice.html#create-initial-networks/>`_ for more detail on the creation of networks, subnets, and routers.

 Neutron Routers are realized in OpenVSwitch
 -------------------------------------------